amrutprabhu/amrutprabhu.github.io/data/blog/2022/build-native-image-with-graalvm.md

 Let’s start by creating a simple application from [https://start.spring.io](https://start.spring.io), which has a REST endpoint and returns a static string.

-For this, we will add the Spring Web dependency and we are going to be using Spring Boot version 3.0.0.
+For this, we will add the Spring Web dependency and we will be using Spring Boot version 3.0.0.

 Let’s create a simple controller that returns a static string